PeteGoo/petegoo.github.io/_posts/2018-11-09-optimizing-ci-cd-pipelines.md

 ## Look for Human Wait Times

 Sure, sometimes we are waiting on the computers to do build things or test things.
-Often, however it is the co-ordination of the meat-bags (humans) that is the problem.
+Often, however, it is the co-ordination of the meat-bags (humans) that is the problem.

 For example, we use a build bot modelled on [the Etsy train](http://pushtrain.club/) but implemented in Slack.
 We call it `C3-PR` (PR for Pull Requsts).
 One thing we found is that if we mention the people in the carriage we have a better chance of having them perform the tasks we need them to like Merge, Deploy etc. If you have no human involvement in your pipeline then I commend you, but most folks I talk to have some human involvement at least in failure scenarios.
 These human factors therefore can be very important in realising maximum throughput in your pipeline.

 ## Be Kind To Your People

 - Can your build tool notify people earlier that a test has failed and continue on with the rest or does it have to wait until the end of the test suite?
-- Could an Engineer have found the source of re-work (buid / test failure) earlier on their machine or the Pull Request before it was merged into master?
+- Could an Engineer have found the source of re-work (build / test failure) earlier on their machine or the Pull Request before it was merged into master?
 In other words **Help your engineers solve their own problems earlier, before they become everyone else's problem**

 ## Conclusion